tatsutron/mistercon/README.md

 # Credits

-This project is made possible DoOoM, KremlingKuthroat19, Luke Earnshaw, and Mist Sonata.
+This project is made possible by DoOoM, KremlingKuthroat19, Luke Earnshaw, and Mist Sonata.